Optimize Your Coaching Time with the Quadrant Coaching Method – Part 1

-When using this quadrant approach to coaching, you (as a manager) are not saying, “I don’t want to coach you.”
-The rep, through their behavior or lack of effort, is saying, “I don’t want to be coached.”
+When using this quadrant approach to coaching, you (as a sales manager) are not saying, “I don’t want to coach you.”
+Your rep, through their behavior or lack of effort, is saying, “I don’t want to be coached.”

 This approach is intended to optimize your coaching time if you want to be more efficient with the time you invest and the results you see.

-In next week’s blog, we’ll discuss specific coaching strategies for each of the 4 types of sales reps.
+In Part 2 of this blog, we’ll discuss specific coaching strategies for each of the 4 types of sales reps.

 The best way to get to know us is to know what we value.
 If we teach it we live it, because what we do speaks far more eloquently than what we say.
 We’ll always choose people over profits, and we’re most fulfilled and effective when we serve.
 It drives our culture, frames our training programs and transforms the lives of the clients we partner with.